KHP-Informatics/dokuwiki-docker/README.md

 openssl req -new -x509 -nodes -out server.pem -keyout server.key -days 3650 -subj '/CN=whatever.example.com'

 More notes on ssl setup at http://www.microhowto.info/howto/create_a_self_signed_ssl_certificate.html

-The container is setup to make 7 daily, 4 weekly and 6 monthly incremental backups to /backup.
-Run the container with this location as a volume then your backup container can access it with --volumes-from to copy this backup to a remote location